pchain-org/pchain-guide/pchaindoc/source/wallet/localnode/Candidate.rst

 If your submission is rejected, PCHAIN team will inform you with email after 2 business days.

+.. _Wallet Cancel Candidate:

 ========================
 How to cancel Candidate
 ========================

+Once you apply candidate successfully, you can cancel it via calling for RPC or PCHAIN wallet before the Epoch reaches 75%.
+1) Canceling your submission after selected to be Validator: your staked PI will be unlocked and all the delegated tokens you received will be automatically returned to each delegator.once the Epoch reaches 100% height.
+2) Canceling your submission after you failed being elected Validator: the cancelation will be effective immediately since there are no Validator duties to be completed, your staked PI will be unlocked, and all the delegated tokens you received automatically returned to each delegator balance.

 You can cancel Candidate via PIwallet (Local node )or `call for RPC <https://github.com/pchain-org/pchain/wiki/How-to-Become-a-Candidate>`_ before starting voting for next Epoch Validator.